Nash--Moser iteration and singular perturbations

 Because the expansions themselves furnish arbitrarily accurate approximate solutions, and because the associated linearized estimates are often stiff in terms of amplitude and or smoothness, Nash--Moser iteration appears particularly well-adapted to the verification of asymptotic expansions such as arise in various singular perturbation problems depending on a small parameter $\eps\to 0$.
 However, standard Nash--Moser theorems allow only for loss of derivatives and not loss of powers of $\eps$ in the estimates on the linearized solution operator, so that to apply Nash--Moser iteration to problems that do lose powers of $\eps$ would appear to require a careful accounting of constants throughout the entire Nash--Moser iteration to check that the argument closes.

 The purpose of this article therefore is to present a simple and general-purpose theorem carrying out this accounting, which can be applied as an easy-to-use black box to this type of problem.
-We conclude by presenting two sample applications for which both loss of derivatives and of powers of $\eps$ naturally occur for the linearized problem, one in large-amplitude, high-frequency WKB solutions of quasilinear hyperbolic systems, and one in existence of small-amplitude profiles of quasilinear relaxation systems.
-The former, due to Texier, was originally solved by this approach but later treated in a different way in \cite{T2} using paradifferential calculus.
-The latter, due to M\'etivier, Texier and Zumbrun, was treated in \cite{MTZ} by the approach presented here.
-Though special cases may be treated by other methods \cite{YZ,MaZ1,MaZ2,DY}, we do not know of any other solution in the generality considered there.
+We conclude by presenting two sample applications for which both loss of derivatives and of powers of $\eps$ naturally occur for the linearized problem, one for systems of quasilinear Schr\"odinger equations and one in existence of small-amplitude profiles of quasilinear relaxation systems.
+The latter, due to M\'etivier, Texier and Zumbrun, was treated in \cite{MTZ} by the approach presented here; though special cases may be treated by other methods \cite{YZ,MaZ1,MaZ2,DY}, we do not know of any other solution in the generality considered there.

-Our approach follows a very simple proof given by Xavier Saint-Raymond \cite{XSR} of a (parameter-independent) Nash--Moser implicit function theorem \cite{N,M} in a Sobolev space setting.
+Our approach follows a very simple proof given by Xavier Saint-Raymond \cite{XSR} of a (parameter-independent) Nash--Moser implicit function theorem \cite{N,Mo} in a Sobolev space setting.
 A novel aspect is our treatment of uniqueness, which we have not seen elsewhere- in particular the incorporation of a phase condition in the case that the linearized operator has a kernel.
-(See Thm \ref{th2}.)
+(See Theorem \ref{th2}.)

 We note that a parameter-dependent Nash--Moser scheme was recently used by Alvarez-Samaniego and Lannes \cite{AL} to prove local-in-time well-posed\-ness of model equations in oceanography.
 Alvarez-Samaniego and Lannes do not allow losses in $\eps$ in the linearized solution operator, which is the main point here.

-The main reference on Nash--Moser-type theorems is Hamilton \cite{H}.
-Another good reference is Alinhac and G\'erard's book \cite{AG}.
+In \cite{IPT}, Iooss, Plotnikov and Tolland use a parameter-dependent Nash-Moser to prove the existence of periodic standing water-waves in the case of an infinite depth.
+They deal with a situation in which the linearized operator might not be invertible on small sets on $\e,$ and proceed by taking out corresponding bad regions in $\e.$ Here we consider everywhere invertible linearized operators, with losses (materialized by inverse powers of $\e$ in the estimates) for all values of the parameter $\e,$ and proceed by keeping track of these losses.